guidocella/mpv-console-select/README.md

 - Scroll up one page: `Page up`, `Ctrl+b`

 `select-playlist` also binds `Ctrl+Shift+d` to removing the selected entry from the playlist.

+This currently requires git master for `mp.input` support.